TyrfingMjolnir/FMPReport2xcdatamodel/README.md

 # FMPReport2xcdatamodel
 ## FileMaker Data Design XML Report to CoreData contents-file
 This piece of tooling is an updated subset of a larger tool; for now there is only the data structure that is ported to 16 and tested.
+One thing that is beyond me is why FileMaker exports regular data as UTF-8 and this report as UTF-16...
+I would prefer to see all character data as UTF-8 myself.

 #### Written by Gjermund Gusland Thorsen through years 1999 on, all rights deserved

 ### If you are using an older or newer version of XCode than 8.2.1 you may want to copy/paste the model element from your own CoreData file